 Fletcher’s channel isn’t for those with young people in earshot, as some of his content can be explicit.
 But whether he’s swearing or not, the former powerlifting champion’s inspirational words have often gone viral and stuck in the minds of fitness enthusiasts worldwide.

 His videos include nutritional advice, which is incredibly insightful given his age.
-He’s 61 and yet has the physique of someone half his age – he’s as shredded as they come.
-As such, it’s easy to see why his millions of subscribers keep coming back for more.
+He’s 63 and yet has the physique of someone half his age— he’s as shredded as they come.
+It’s easy to see why his millions of subscribers keep coming back for more.

 If you’re feeling low and unmotivated, we can guarantee you won’t be after watching a few of C.T.
 Fletcher’s videos.